 I have an interesting relationship with Spotify, so I wrote it a love letter.
 Well, I wrote a letter about it, not really to it.
 When I’m writing, I’m usually actually getting lost in all the bands and songs there–it’s my procrastination.

-I recently found a stockpile of CDs I made–some for myself and some for others that I never shared–and cringed at how awful some of them were, and cringed again after admitting to myself I still enjoy that terrible music.
+I recently found a stockpile of CDs I’d made–some for myself and some for others that I never shared–and cringed at how awful some of them were, and cringed again after admitting to myself I still enjoy that terrible music.
 For the most part, Spotify is the new mix CD.
-This essay is me making my peace with that.
-It feels like something worth making peace with.
+This essay is me making my peace.